 - 1 Tsp Turmeric Powder

 - 1 Tsp Cumin Powder

-- 1 Tsp Red Chili Powder - you can add more or reduce the quantity as per taste
+- 1 Tsp Red Chili Powder - use as per taste

-- 1/2 Tsp Garam Masala - you can use curry powder incase garam masala is not available
+- 1/2 Tsp Garam Masala - use as per taste

-- 1 Tsp Salt - you can add more or reduce the quantity as per taste
+- 1 Tsp Salt - use as per taste

 Boil the Potatoes: (skip this step if using boiled potatoes)